BuildACell/liposome-kit/protocol-list.md

 We can distringuish three variants to this somehow "classical" preparation method.
 1. hydration of a dry lipid film stratified inside a glass vial
-2. hydration of a dry lipid film stratified on the surface of glass beads (diam. ca. 1 mm)
+2. hydration of a dry lipid film stratified on the surface of glass beads (diam.
+0.2-2 mm)
 3. hydration of freeze-dried liposomes

 The first two variants lead to liposome from multi-layer lipid lamellae deposited over the glass surface of a glass vial or of glass beads.
 To prepare the film, just let a chloroform solution of lipids evaporate.
 The third variant starts from freeze-dried liposomes.
 To prepare freeze-dried liposomes (sometimes referred to as "liposome cake"), liposomes must be firstly prepared by another method (e.g., hydration of lipid film), possibly extruded, then freeze-dried.